Faulkner Phased-Array System

 the distribution of phantom sources across the loudspeaker base-line.

-Two figure-of-eight microphones, parallel to each other and spaced 20 cm or 7.87 inches apart, are used.
+Two figure-of-eight microphones are used, parallel to each other and spaced 20 cm or 7.87 inches apart.
 However this is not like a modified ORTF microphone system because level difference plays no part.
 There is no microphone angled outwards.

 What worries me is that I find it hard to imagine how the full stereo stage from left loudspeaker to right loudspeaker can ever be filled using this microphone array.